There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 3. Romanian deadlifts

 For the next substitute for glute bridges you likely need external weights, preferably a barbell.
 You can also use other free weights and even resistance bands.
-To do a Romanian deadlift take the following steps:

 - Set up a rack with a barbell at a height just below where your barbell is if you stand up straight with the barbell in your hands.
 Add the desired number of weight plates.